Top 10 Interesting Facts About The World

 - Saudi Arabia is the world’s only nation which has no rivers.

 Alien worlds may be all the rage, with their mysticism and promise, but the orb we call home, planet Earth, has all the features of a jaw-blockbuster movie: from the drama of explosive volcanoes, past meteor crashes and catastrophic collisions between rocky plates to the apparent fantasy of the deep abysses of the ocean swirling with strange life and the tales of the coldest, hottest, deepest, highest.
-Here are some more interesting facts regarding the world.
+Here are some more interesting facts about the world.

 Did you know that Earth really is not a sphere?
 That we are rocketing 67,000 mph around the sun?
 The most fresh water on Earth is being stored up in Antarctica?